Welcome to My Money Moves!

 Thank you for visiting, and welcome!
 I am excited to share My Money Moves with you!

-Blog posts are separated into three categories:
+Blog posts are separated into four categories:

 I also have a Free Financial Resources page full of handy links, tools, and helpful Excel templates which cover many money matters.
 If you enjoy what you read please subscribe and stay tuned for more free financial content.

 My name is Philip MacKellar and you can find me on Twitter @Rallekcam.
 I’m in my mid-thirties, and live in British Columbia.
 I’ve worked in finance or finance-adjacent sectors for more than a decade, and have been investing for much longer.
 These days, my partner and I both have pretty standard jobs (we work at desks in front of computers, enough said).
 In our free time we try to stay active, enjoy the outdoors, and spend time with our friends and family.

 If you have questions, or if there are topics you’d like to know more about, please leave a comment or shoot me an email!

 Please keep in mind I am not a financial advisor, and the opinions expressed are my own.
 My Money Moves does not provide financial advice – it is an informational website that details my own approach to my own money and personal finances.
 If you need specific financial help or guidance, please do your own research and seek out a professional who can work with you to reach your goals.